 The Moreton Bay Region is one of the fastest growing urban areas in Australia.
 The population grew by 10.7% between 2011 and 2016 and is expected to be home to an additional 212,586 residents by 2036, an increase of almost 50% from 2016.
 This growing population means that the number of people seeking outdoor recreation opportunities will increase within the Moreton Bay region.
 If not managed properly, this demand could lead to degradation of protected land and an increase in inappropriate use of natural areas.
-Population growth in surrounding local government areas will also contribute to the number of people seeking outdoor recreation opportunities of people seeking outdoor recreation opportunities of people seeking outdoor recreation opportunities areas.
+Population growth in surrounding local government areas will also contribute to the number of people seeking outdoor recreation opportunities in the Moreton Bay region.